 The young syrup then slowly matures and becomes further concentrated for a minimum of 12 years.
 The aging occurs in successively smaller, wooden barrels.
-Craftsman make the casks out of different types of wood such as oak, chestnut, cherry, juniper, and mulberry.
+Craftsmen make the casks out of different types of wood such as oak, chestnut, cherry, juniper, and mulberry.
 This allows the vinegar to progressively take on the complex flavors of the casks.

-The barrels sit in a room such as the one pictured below where workers carefully control the light, temperature and humidity.
+The barrels sit in a room such as the one pictured below where workers carefully control the light, temperature, and humidity.

 The longer balsamic ferments, the better the flavor.
-Enhanced potency of the enzymes, nutrition and probiotics is also a possibility, although I could not find any solid research to support this.
+Enhanced potency of the enzymes, nutrition, and probiotics is also a possibility, although I could not find any solid research to support this.